StackExchange/blackbox/README.md

 To add "blackbox" to a git repo, you'll need to do the following:

   1. Create some directories
-  2. For each user, have them createa GPG key and add it to the key ring.
+  2. For each user, have them create a GPG key and add it to the key ring.
   3. For any automated user (one that must be able to decrypt without a passphrase), create a GPG key and create a subkey with an empty passphrase.
   4. Add